Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Environment matters as much as language.
 Here's how WER changes based on recording conditions (English meetings only, to isolate the variable):

-In noisy environments, cloud-based tools can actually perform slightly better than on-device models because they have access to more powerful noise-suppression pipelines.
-Otter.ai's noise handling in English is genuinely impressive.
-Their cloud infrastructure lets them throw substantial compute at audio preprocessing.
-MeetMemo compensates by leveraging the Neural Engine's real-time processing capabilities, but in a loud open-plan office, Otter has a slight edge for English.
+In noisy conditions, cloud tools can outperform on-device models because they have access to heavier noise-suppression pipelines.
+Otter.ai's English noise handling is genuinely impressive β their infrastructure can throw significant compute at audio preprocessing.
+In a loud open-plan office, Otter has a real edge for English.

-The dynamic flips for Dutch and French in those same noisy conditions.
-Cloud tools that already struggle with European languages in clean audio fall apart completely when you add background noise.
-MeetMemo's specialized language models hold up much better.
+That dynamic reverses for Dutch and French.
+Cloud tools that already struggle with European languages in clean audio fall apart with added noise.
+MeetMemo's specialized language models hold up considerably better.

 Speaker Attribution Accuracy

-Getting the words right is only half the battle.
-You also need to know who said what.
-We measured speaker diarization accuracy (correctly assigning speech to the right person):
+Getting the words right is only half the battle β you also need to know who said what.
+We measured speaker diarization accuracy across meeting sizes:

 When AI Meeting Notes Fail

 No tool is perfect.
-Here are the scenarios where every AI transcription system struggles, and what you can do about it.
+These are the scenarios where every AI transcription system struggles.

 Cross-Talk and Overlapping Speech